softwareguru/airflowsummit-website/content/speakers/wei-lee/_index.md

 events:
  - 2024
  - 2025
+ - 2026
 ---

-Wei Lee is a senior software engineer at Astronomer.io and an Apache Airflow committer.
-He is an advocate for open-source ethics and has been actively contributing to Airflow since 2023.
-He currently serves as one of the Apache Airflow mentors for OpenSource4You, a community based in Taiwan 🇹🇼.
+Wei Lee is a sensior software engineer at Astronomer.io and an Apache Airflow committer.
+He's an open-source ethicist and has been actively contributing to Airflow since 2023.
+Other than Airflow, he's also a maintainer of commitizen-tools and an organizer of PyCon Taiwan.